 As a former chief of staff to a Canadian cabinet minister and a senior political aide to the Ontario Minister of Energy, as well as having run political campaigns, Ian understands the intimate workings of government and politics.
-In his role as editor-in-chief and co-founder of Investmentclaims.com (published by Oxford University Press), Ian directs the premium source of legal and academic information on international investment law and arbitration.
-He has co-edited five books, and is the author of numerous articles and book chapters.
+He has co-edited seven books, and is the author of numerous articles and book chapters.
 Ian is co-chair of the only annual conference (organized by Juris Conferences) on investment arbitration held in Washington, D.C.
-He was also recently appointed as co-director of the International Investment Law Center (International Law Institute) which conducts its annual, two-week fall program on investment agreements and arbitration in Washington, D.C.
+He is also the co-director of the International Investment Law Center (International Law Institute) which conducts its annual, two-week fall program on investment agreements and arbitration in Washington, D.C.

 - Representing a Canadian uranium mining company in its dispute with the Government of Mongolia to recover damages and other remedies in respect of the attempted illegal expropriation of its licenses in Mongolia and other unlawful, unfair and discriminatory actions.
-(Khan Resources Inc.)
+(Khan Resources Inc. v.
+Mongolia)

-- Representing an American-owned Kazakh investor against Kazakhstan in an ICSID arbitration under the U.S.-Kazakhstan BIT relating to the government's expropriation of the investor's oil production concession.
+- Represented an American-owned Kazakh investor against Kazakhstan in an ICSID arbitration under the U.S.-Kazakhstan BIT relating to the government's expropriation of the investor's oil production concession.
 (Caratube International Oil Company v.
 Kazakhstan)

 - Represented numerous U.S.-based, Fortune 500 clients to provide advice on international law and arbitration, in particular with respect to the application of NAFTA.